 Vehicle automation has been identified as a game-changer in transport, promising substantial reductions in road-traffic fatalities while improving mobility.
 However, the processes of integrating automation in transports have been primarily technology-focused, with insufficient consideration given to how users both inside and outside of the automated vehicle will interact with and react to automated vehicles.

 SHAPE-IT is a four-year project where 15 PhD-students will be performing research that enables rapid and reliable development of safe and user-centred automated vehicles for urban environments.
 Recruitment is completed and the SHAPE-IT PhD-students are working hard to pursue the aim of the project.

 SHAPE-IT aims to facilitate safe, acceptable and desirable integration of user-centred and transparent automated vehicles into the mixed urban traffic environments of tomorrow.

-If you have any questions regarding SHAPE-IT, the recruitment process or just want to know more please contact us.
+If you have any questions regarding SHAPE-IT or just want to know more please contact us.

 SHAPE-IT is short for Supporting the interaction of Humans and Automated vehicles: Preparing for the Environment of Tomorrow.
 It is a Marie Skłodowska-Curie Action (MSCA) Innovative Training Network (ITN) project.